favau/favau/README.md

 - [ ] Prepare for DASP (Data Analytics Semi-Professional)
 - [ ] Prepare for ASDP (Advanced Software Developer Professional)
 - [ ] Learn Next.js and its ecosystem (routing, SSR, SSG, API routes)
+- [ ] Get hands-on experience with JPA.
+- [ ] Develop and deploy a toy project.

 ## ✅ What I accomplished in 2024
 - [x] Build CI/CD pipeline using Jenkins & Docker